scooter-dangle/macnokinpy/Readme.md

 Back up your original epub file in an entirely separate directory.
 This script could destroy everything, although it's not meant to.

+I assume you are only using this on a legally obtained copy of the epub file.

 Note
 ----
 `rake fix` is a necessary step in this process for my version of the